awei01/fluxxor-test-utils/README.md

 This package assumes that you're using Fluxxor and want to create Jest tests.

 ## Installation ##
-1. `npm install -D fluxxor-jest-utils`
+1. Install: `npm install -D fluxxor-jest-utils`
-1. ensure that this package is not mocked when running jest test, use `jest.dontMock('fluxxor-jest-utils');` in each test or configure your `package.json` to always ignore the module:
+1. Ensure that this package is not mocked when running Jest tests, use `jest.dontMock('fluxxor-jest-utils');` in each test or configure your `package.json` to always ignore the module:
 ```
 {
 	jest: {